After a lovely autumn, the temperatures dropped last night to give us the first real sign of winter with snows on the hills.

 Speaking of being on the top mountains, the annual Clara Mountain Run is on tomorrow (Sunday) evening at 7pm starting at the West End.
 The race is open to all, and full race details are on IMRA.ie

 Wall to wall sunshine this Bank Holiday Easter Monday for the first of the Eventing Ireland one day events – Cross Country gets underway in Drishane Castle from 1pm!
 The Welcome tour is on from April 2nd to 12th, taking a break tomorrow April 7th.
 Full details on millstreethorseshow.ie with updates and more on their facebook page.

 Our own Gerladine Dennehy has been taking photos at the show for the last few days.
-Here are links to the photos from the first few days: Day 4 – Easter Sunday (52 photos); Day 3 – Easter Saturday (38 photos); Day 2 – Good Friday (19 photos); Day 1 – Holy Thursday (20 photos) … continue reading the full article “Easter Monday – Sunshine and Showjumping”
+Here are links to the photos from the first few days: Day 4 – Easter Sunday (52 photos); Day 3 – Easter Saturday (38 photos); Day 2 – Good Friday (19 photos); Day 1 – Holy Thursday (20 photos) [read more …] “Easter Monday – Sunshine and Showjumping”

 A light cloud cover that moved in overnight blocked most from seeing the partial solar eclipse in Millstreet this morning.
 While most of us saw nothing other than it geting a little dark, the photo below taken by Jordan at Drishane View shows that it did at least make a brief appearance.

 [read more …] “Solar Eclipse Obscured”